Hendrix-CS/csci235/projects/modes.md

    * 1
    * 2
    * 4
+3. What are some appropriate quantitative metrics for the patrol task?
+With regard to those metrics, how did your `Patrol1`, `Patrol2`, and `Patrol3` robots perform?
+4. What qualitative performance aspects of the patrol task are not captured by your quantitative metrics?
+How did your robot perform with respect to those aspects?
-3. What might be an application of the concept of the `Patrol3` robot?
+5. What might be an application of the concept of the `Patrol3` robot?
+6. Describe your customized task.
+How well did the robot perform on the task?
+As before, use both quantitative metrics and qualitative analysis to discuss its performance.
-4. From your experience of this lab, what advantages and disadvantages did you find for the state-machine approach to programming?
+7. From your experience of this lab, what advantages and disadvantages did you find for the state-machine approach to programming?